Skip to content

 • creditModuleStage (string): Current stage in credit module

-• creditSkipReason (string): Reason for skipping if applicable
+• creditSkipReason (string): Reason for skipping credit activities

-• output (string): Formatted summary including total credit locked, weekly recovered amount, and current module stage
+• output (string): Formatted status message showing total credit locked, weekly recovery progress, and current module stage

 Error Handling